wpilibsuite/frc-docs/source/docs/yearly-overview/yearly-changelog.rst

     - Improved file rename functionality to only use system time after it is updated by DS
     - NT publishers created before the log is started are now captured
     - Add delete without download functionality to DataLogTool
+    - Changed default log location to logs subdirectory for better organization

 - Hardware interfaces: